mendersoftware/mender-docs/04.Artifacts/04.Modifying-a-disk-image/docs.md

 partitions Mender uses.
 The two Linux partitions in the middle, at device `.sdimg2` and `.sdimg3`, are the two rootfs partitions.

 First, we need to know the *sector size*.
-This is shown by the third line of the output, in bold below:
+This is shown by the second line of the output, in bold below:

 > Units = sectors of 1 * 512 = **512** bytes